 Looking for an alternative to Usabilla for collecting user feedback?
 We compare Saber Feedback and Usabilla looking at price, functionality, integrations and use cases.

 Usabilla is an enterprise-level user feedback tool, founded in 2009, which lists Philips, Vodaphone and HP as customers.
 Saber Feedback was founded two years later with a different target audience: startups and SMEs.
-However, it now lists universities as well as some bigger clients like confused.com and Hermes among its customer base.
+However, it now lists universities as well as some bigger clients like confused.com among its customer base.

 Both companies basically help you with the same problem: how you can easily collect user feedback so you can spot problems quickly, measure customer satisfaction and invite customer suggestions.
 Both companies provide feedback buttons, screenshot feedback, customisable feedback forms, a dashboard for your feedback, and native integrations.